-I am in Clearwater currently, a small town in Florida, and recently I was twelve floors up in my hotel listening to a beautiful song through my headphones while looking over the bay.
-Watching the many birds flying over that expansive mass of water, I had a realisation.
+I am in Clearwater currently, a small town in Florida.
+Recently I was twelve floors up in my hotel blissfully listening to a beautiful song through my headphones while looking over the bay.
+The hotel has huge glass windows, and I take great pleasure watching the sun, water, boats and birds.
+Watching the many birds flying over that expansive mass of water, I had an interesting thought.

-Yes, they have life, they feel, they desire, they fear, they hurt, but their thought process – well that’s where man is so different to the nature that surrounds him and why where animals and nature in general evolves to fit the environment, man fits the environment to suit him!
+Yes, animals and plants have life, they feel, they desire, they fear, they hurt, but their thought process is limited.
+That’s where man is so different to the nature that surrounds him, and why where animals and nature in general evolves to fit the environment, man fits the environment to suit him!

-I’ve been in America for five weeks and will hit my home shores of England once more in a further five weeks.
-Meanwhile I’m studying about life (a wonderfully interesting subject, I must say) while also trying to write a poem a day, which will make up my next book of poems to be released within the next few months.
+I’ve been in America for five weeks and will hit my home shores of England again in another five weeks.
+Meanwhile I’m studying about life (a wonderfully interesting subject, I must say) while also trying to write each day.
 I am certainly enjoying the combined experience!

 Hope you are making the most of things.